How to Enable 4K on Your Vizio TV

-That’s it, your external device should now recognize the 4K HDR TV setting, and your picture should be clearer.
-Note that this only works on newer models, meaning that the older ones perhaps won’t be compatible.
-For example, while a PS4 Pro or Xbox One X may accept this 4K HDR resolution, their older counterparts won’t be able to use it, and the newer ones can’t run 4K quality on older, non-4K HDR TVs.
+Your external device should recognize the 4K setting, and your picture should display optimized.
+Note that this only works on newer TV models and external devices, meaning that older ones won’t be compatible.
+For example, while a PS4 Pro or Xbox One X delivers 4K HDR resolution, older consoles won’t be able to use it, and the newer ones can’t run 4K quality on older, non-4K HDR TVs.

-Vizio 4K TVs have cool customization options you can adjust to your preference.
+Vizio 4K TVs have customization options you can adjust to your preference.
 Open the Picture settings on your TV and experiment.
-We recommend trying out the Film Mode, which will further improve the image quality for your viewing pleasure.
+We recommend trying out the Film Mode to enhance the image quality even more for your viewing pleasure.

-You have the Backlight feature on the same menu, as well as brightness and contrast.
+You have the Backlight feature on the same menu and brightness and contrast.
 It all boils down to personal preference, and we will leave that to you.
-The motion settings on Vizio TVs are unfortunately limited, but enable Film Mode if you want a jitter-free image.
+Unfortunately, the motion settings on Vizio TVs are limited, but you can enable Film Mode if you want jitter-free results.

-If you are using a computer with your Vizio TV, we highly recommend that you run the Computer Picture Mode.
+If you are using a computer with your Vizio TV, we highly recommend running the Computer Picture Mode.
 Go to Picture Settings, followed by Picture Mode, and select Computer.

-That is how you enable 4K HDR on your Vizio TV for all external uses.
 Hopefully, this article helps you get the best image quality out of your TV.
-All Vizio 4K models are solid, but the latest P series is, without a doubt, the best one.
+All Vizio 4K models are solid, but the latest M series is undoubtedly the best in 2022.
 Therefore, they are the most expensive ones.